 Worried about being in the house all summer long with the kids?
 If you have a local zoo, consider purchasing a family zoo membership.
 If you plan on going to the zoo more than twice in a year, the membership pays for itself!
 The plan we purchased for under $150 covers all of our family members plus we can bring guests.
-Considering we enjoy going to the zoo many times during the year, it is always worth the cost for us.
+Considering we enjoy going to the Jacksonville Zoo several times a year, it is always worth the cost for us.

 We’ve had a membership for a few years now and I think I have zoo trips down to a science!
 A month or so ago, we met two other families at the zoo for a fun afternoon.
 As we were leaving, another mom turned to me and said, “I am impressed!
 You made it through the whole day without spending any money.”

 Yup.
-I bring my 6 and 7 year olds to the zoo and often (though not always) leave without spending anything other than the cost of gas.
+I bring my kids to the zoo and often (though not always) leave without spending anything other than the cost of gas.

 Here are my tips for rocking your zoo membership and getting the most bang for your buck.